gothic-hedge-society/fintech.trading.competition/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+# Scoring is set to begin on Tuesday, 25 Jan 2022!

 # Duke FINTECH Trading Competition 2022

 Registration for the 2022 Duke FINTECH Trading Competition has now